Skip to content Skip to footer

 6:00 AM – 9:00 AM and 4:30 PM – 7:30 PM are the busiest.

-Arrivals, Departures & Flight Status
+Tampa International Airport Arrivals, Departures & Flight Status

 Tampa International Airport is designed so that passengers can transition efficiently between arrival, departure, and gate areas with minimal walking.
 The airport uses a central Main Terminal for check-in, security, and baggage claim, while all boarding gates are located in the Airside terminals.
 Understanding how flight status displays, baggage claim layout, and customs processing works ensures a smooth travel experience.